Web Content Writer, UI/UX Writer, Copyeditor, Spanish UX Translator (on contract) at AT&T CSO IAM, NY, Jan 2021 - June 2021

 Taught core and elective composition, creative writing, and literature courses, including American Literature (before and after 1865), World Literature after the Renaissance, and the Bible as Literature; Created and reviewed curriculum in both the English and English-for-Speakers-of-Other-Languages programs; read, evaluated and graded student essays; advised the Beachcomber (student newspaper); organized and led community-based writing workshop for poets and fiction writers; as chair of English Department, scheduled classes, and hired, supervised and wrote evaluations of adjunct faculty.
 Initiated and coördinated efforts by the college and the American Legion to endow scholarships for U.S. military veterans.
 Created self-study manual to guide the college through the reaccreditation review by the Southern Association of Colleges (SACS).
 Authored mission statement for English department and English cluster.
 Authored academic freedom statement adopted by Board of Trustees as college policy and incorporated into faculty bargaining agreement.
 Authored and edited English course descriptions for college catalogue.
 Organized on campus literary readings and programs for local and visiting writers.
 Moderated and participated in panel discussions covering Latinos in film, community responses to 9/11, and the impact of the Patriot Act on academic freedom.
 Advised the Beachcomber (student newspaper), Contessa (student literary journal), and the Dominican Club.
 Served as liaison to various civic organizations, including the American Legion, the Armory Art Center, ASPIRA and the Hispanic Jewish Committee of Palm Beach County to promote the college and raise scholarship funds (over $40,000).
 Served on key district committees: Academic Curriculum, Diversity, English as Second Language (ESOL), Tenure & Promotion, Program Coördinating Committee for Martin Luther King Jr. Memorial Award and Strategic Planning (district level).

-Cloud Computing (Amazon Web Services), Adobe Creative Suite (InDesign, Illustrator, Photoshop, Acrobat, Bridge, Premiere); WordPress content management system (CMS), Joomla, and WIX, Microsoft Office, Excel, PowerPoint, Photo Mechanic, Bloomberg Machine, Factiva and other electronic research tools, PDF scanner, working knowledge of XHTML and CSS, blogging and social media management; photography, photo editing, including retouching, conversion of film negatives and slides into digital images; eBook conversion (both MOBI and EPUB); copyrighting; copy-editing, developmental editing, literary editing, proofing, and formatting, social media marketing and social media management,; writing in multiple genres, from news reporting to public affairs, technical and procedure writing and writing, as well television and film script writing; media tagging, metadata, and data asset management.
+Spanish UX translation; Medical Spanish; Cloud Computing: Google Drive, Docs, Gmail, and Amazon Web Services; Adobe Creative Suite: InDesign, Illustrator, Photoshop, Dreamweaver, InCopy, Bridge, and Premiere; WordPress content management system (CMS), Citrix, and WIX; Microsoft Office Suite, Excel, PowerPoint, Photo Mechanic, Bloomberg Machine, Factiva and other electronic research tools, PDF scanner, working knowledge of XHTML and CSS, blogging and social media management; photography, photo editing, including retouching, conversion of film negatives and slides into digital images; eBook conversion (both MOBI and EPUB); copywriting; copy-editing, developmental editing, literary editing, proofing, and formatting, social media marketing and social media management; writing in multiple genres, from news reporting to public affairs, technical and procedure writing, as well television and film script writing; media tagging, metadata, and data asset management; Sharepoint; Mural; Jira Align; Agile SAFe; Webex; Zoom; Skype; MS Teams.
+Style sheets: Chicago Manual of Style; AP Style Guide; MS Writing Style Guide (and MS Spanish Style Guide); Yahoo!
+Style Guide; AT&T Knowledge Framework Work for Writers; Style Guide of the Congressional Budget Office; New York Times Manual of Style and Usage; New York Public Library Writer’s Guide to Style and Usage; AMA Manual of Style (11th Edition); and academic style sheets MLA, APA, and CBE.

 Columbia Journalist (web), Bronx Beat (print & web), Tampa Tribune, New York Resident Magazine (print & web), 801 Magazine, Gothamist, the Brooklyn Daily Eagle (print & web), DNAinfo.com.